- Plesk for Linux

 # export PLESK_ALLOW_INSECURE_DUMPS=1

-Launch Plesk installer and follow the text UI:
+Launch the Plesk installer and follow the text instructions by executing the following command:

 # plesk installer